 Need a calendar-pegged template you can use to develop your high school senior college checklist?
 Ours is based on one presented by The Scholarship System.
 You can tell TSS is thorough because it begins by telling you what you should have done before the start of the senior year:

 - Choose your college team, from counselors to family members to friends and mentors.

 - Begin building a list of colleges you want to target.

 - Start pondering a career path.
 It’s about finding your passion and identifying majors to help you fulfill it.

 - Start the research process by attending college fairs, reaching out to college reps, and engaging with counselors at your high school and colleges.
-With COVID-19, picking a school takes even more information.

 - Begin the scholarship hunt.

 - Determine your financial capacity and research your aid options.